Shakin' Stevens

 Michael Barratt (born 4 March 1948), known professionally as Shakin' Stevens, is a Welsh singer and songwriter.
 He was the UK's biggest-selling singles artist of the 1980s.

 His recording and performing career began in the late 1960s, although it was not until 1980 that his commercial success began.
 His most successful songs were nostalgia hits, evoking the sound of 1950s rock and roll and pop.

-In the UK alone, Stevens has charted 28 Top 40 hit singles including four chart-topping hits "This Ole House", "Green Door", "Oh Julie", and "Merry Christmas Everyone".
+In the UK alone, Stevens has charted 28 Top-40 hit singles including four chart-topping hits "This Ole House", "Green Door", "Oh Julie", and "Merry Christmas Everyone".
 Aside from "Merry Christmas Everyone" remaining popular during the Christmas season, his last Top 40 single was "Trouble" in 2005.

 Early life

-Michael Barratt, who would later adopt the stage name Shakin' Stevens, was the youngest of 11 children born in Cardiff to Jack and May Barratt.
+Michael Barratt, who would later adopt the stage name Shakin' Stevens, was the youngest of 13 children born in Cardiff to Jack and May Barratt.
 His father was a First World War veteran who by 1948 was working in the building trade, having previously worked as a coal miner.
-The oldest of his siblings was born in the mid-1920s, and by the time of his birth some of Michael Barratt's oldest siblings had already married and started families of their own.
+The oldest of his siblings was born in the mid-1920s, and by the time of his birth some of his siblings had already left the family home to marry and start families of their own.
 Jack Barratt died in 1972 at the age of 75.
-May Barratt died in 1984 at the age of 83.
+May Barratt died in 1984 at the age of 79.

 He grew up in Ely, Cardiff, and as a teenager in the mid-1960s he formed his first amateur rock 'n' roll band with school friends and became its vocalist and frontman.
-Originally named the Olympics, then the Cossacks, the short-lived band finally renamed as the Denims and performed gigs in the local Cardiff and South Wales area.
+Originally named the Olympics, then the Cossacks, the short-lived band was finally renamed as the Denims and performed gigs in the local Cardiff and South Wales area.
 In the late 1960s, Stevens was associated with the Young Communist League (YCL), the youth wing of the Communist Party of Great Britain through playing at YCL events.
-At the time the YCL was associated with several leading music industry figures, including Pete Townshend.
+At the time, the YCL was associated with several leading music industry figures, including Pete Townshend.
 However, Stevens has stated this was because the individual in charge of booking the band's gigs was also a member of the organisation.

 In the late 1960s, his official occupation was a milkman, and he lived in a flat which formed part of an office block in inner-city Cardiff.
 The office block was demolished several years later.
+In 1995, Stevens bought Saham Toney Windmill, Norfolk, which he sold in 2015.